WordPress Database 101: Everything You Need To Know

 Extending WordPress functionality

 WordPress provides more than just the 12 default tables.
-If you need to improve your site’s features or plugins, you can add custom tables.
-These additional tables allow you to customize your website beyond the standard setup, making sure it can adapt to your specific needs as they arise.
+As you add plugins to improve your site’s features, they often create custom tables to store their own data.
+This allows you to customize your website beyond the standard setup.

 How your WordPress database works